Enigma machine: Schreibmax

 Some M4 Enigmas used the Schreibmax, a small printer that could print the 26 letters on a narrow paper ribbon.
 This eliminated the need for a second operator to read the lamps and transcribe the letters.
 The Schreibmax was placed on top of the Enigma machine and was connected to the lamp panel.
 To install the printer, the lamp cover and light bulbs had to be removed.
 It improved both convenience and operational security; the printer could be installed remotely such that the signal officer operating the machine no longer had to see the decrypted plaintext.

 Fernlesegerät

 Another accessory was the remote lamp panel Fernlesegerät.
 For machines equipped with the extra panel, the wooden case of the Enigma was wider and could store the extra panel.
-A lamp panel version could be connected afterwards, but that required, as with the Schreibmax, that the lamp panel and light bulbs be removed.
+To connect the external lamp panel required, as with the Schreibmax, the integral lamp panel and light bulbs be removed.
 The remote panel made it possible for a person to read the decrypted plaintext without the operator seeing it.